 How is this characteristic relevant with title tags you say?
 As one of the leading website design and SEO companies in Sydney, we’ve been faced with the task of making and remaking various title tags for numerous company websites, and one of the most common occurrences we’ve encountered is that, after long periods of time staring at their websites, website owners tend to overlook the most basic and arguably the most important part of their website, which is the title tag.

 Though most people who view websites (and not build them) barely notice they’re actually there at the very top of the browser, those of us who know the inner workings of search engines know that title tags serve a very important role that is beyond simply being a label.
 Search engine marketing news site SEOMoz states that it is “the single most important on-page SEO element” apart from the overall content within a website.
-SEO writer Rick DeJarnette concurs, stating on Search Engine Land that aside from appearing on your browser, your search engine results page and as anchor text on external websites, title tags also possess “the most SEO power of any tag on the page for establishing keyword relevance” and it is ideally “the best place to get a concise description of the content on the page.”
+Search engine optimisation writer Rick DeJarnette concurs, stating on Search Engine Land that aside from appearing on your browser, your search engine results page and as anchor text on external websites, title tags also possess “the most SEO power of any tag on the page for establishing keyword relevance” and it is ideally “the best place to get a concise description of the content on the page.”
 “This one tag is a huge opportunity to properly introduce your page to both human users (via the SERPs) and to search engines (for building keyword relevance),” writes DeJarnette.
+Clearly, it is now easy to understand why this is important for search engine optimisation.
 Your title tag can be likened to a pillar that stands at the forefront of your website, encapsulating everything your website or page is about while also holding your website and its many pages up in search results pages.
 Suffice to say, your title tag will have to be pretty solid, so if you’ve been staring at your title tag for far too long perhaps it’s about time you took a look at it from a different angle.

 - Use Only One Per Page.
 Perhaps having the notion that it would be simpler and more convenient, some website developers and site owners just opt to have one title tag for all their web pages, or multiple tags in one page, or no tag at all.
 DeJarnette points out that these are all wrong and completely negates the value of the title tag.
 He stresses that there must be only one per page and it should be contained within the <head> section of the code in order to “keep your code valid and earn the value inherent in this key HTML element.”
 Having only one per page also gives you the opportunity to get more keywords in (just be sure they are all relevant to the actual content of the page).
 The title tag in your HTML code should look like this: <title>your important words here</title>.